Dynamo 5: Team members

-Spencer Bridges is the half-human, half-extraterrestrial child of Captain Dynamo and an alien woman conceived during when Dynamo visited the alien woman's planet.
+Spencer Bridges is the half-human, half-extraterrestrial child of Captain Dynamo and an alien woman conceived when Dynamo visited the alien woman's planet.
 Because of a taboo on raising half-breeds on her planet, his mother eventually brought the infant Spencer to Earth for Dynamo to raise, but Dynamo left Spencer in the custody of F.L.A.G. research facility, where his shapeshifting powers were unlocked.
 He bonded with a female researcher named Bridges, who eventually smuggled him out of the facility, and left him in the care of child services.
 Spencer led an unhappy life in a series of foster homes, and grew into a promiscuous womanizer who has never held a job for more than two weeks, though he never seems to be without financial means.
 He only agreed to join the team because Maddie is paying him.
 Spencer inherited his father's shapeshifting ability, and functions under the name Myriad.
 A loner who has grown up in various foster homes, Faerber has indicated that his shapeshifting ability will tie into his lack of direction in life, saying, "He inherited Cap's shape-shifting powers, and he can now become anyone he chooses.
 Maybe one day he'll figure out who he wants to be."
 Spencer has a cynical, distrustful view of life.
 He assumes that the deference and respect Slingshot pays to Warner is an attempt to "suck up".
 Having wondered his entire life who his father was, he is especially disappointed to learn it is Captain Dynamo, who he views as "an enormous hypocrite and a horrible husband."
 He keeps his half-extraterrestrial nature and appearance a secret from his siblings, but when they find out a year after the team is formed, it shakes their trust in him, and contributes to the temporary dissolution of the team.
 He later gains Gage's powers, losing his ability to shapeshift but gaining powerful telepathic powers, and takes the name Wraith.
 As a side-effect however he's stuck again in a superstrong, alien body, unable to blend with humanity.